 The kids come over every weekend and you begin to notice that they seem tired and withdrawn.
 They often feel angry, confused, or rejected and may even show symptoms of depression and resentment toward you or your new partner.
 Your child may be experiencing the pain of triangulation.
+In the context of narcissism, triangulation is when the narcissist attempts to control the flow, interpretation, and nuances of communication between two separate actors or groups of actors.

 Triangulation is happening when one or both parents rely on the child for support and communication with the other parent.
 They might draw the child or children into a conflict instead of resolving it with the other parent.